 David W. Duce

 David W. Duce is a lifetime resident of Snohomish County.
-Since 1985 David’s work has focused on injury litigation from preventable incidents.
-He has represented hundreds of people who have suffered a serious injury to themselves or experienced the death of a loved one because someone else chose to violate the rules that are supposed to keep us all safe.
+Since 1985 David’s work has focused on injury litigation.
+He has represented hundreds of people who have suffered a serious injury to themselves or experienced the death of a loved one because someone else chose to violate the safety rules that are supposed to protect us all.

 David puts it this way: